CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutGoals.md

 **Measurable** after reviewing the difference sources, I took to mean "Results you can see the progress of."
 This allows you to track the outcome a little more easily and get to the nitty gritty before it gets too confusing.
 If it does get confusing then you can see it pretty quickly, and know it needs to be readjusted.

 **Acheivable** This just means "a goal you can actually accomplish."
-Though we do need to streach ourselves, espeicilly for this course and in the feild, we need to make sure it's within the rhelmn of possibilities that we can sccessfully acheive,
+Though we do need to streach ourselves, especially for this course and in the feild, we need to make sure it's within the range of possibilities that we can sccessfully acheive,

 **Relavant** I like to rephrase this as "relevant" to the goal.
 If you know you need to mow the lawn you're not going to prepare how to make dishes.
 Thats inside work.
 You want to prepare the lawn, which may include bringing dishes on the lawn inside, but not starting the dishwasher.

 **Time-Bound** This focuses on making goals that you can accomplish in a timephrame. this means being on the same page with your team on when things will get done, and ensuring that what we want to acheive can be done within the time that we need to get things done.

 While I did the reading/watched videos I found My favourite line which was from Khan Academy.
 There it says:
 "keep working through your frusterations by using the right learning strategies" [4] I don't know about everyone, but for me I know that I can get frusterated when I'm not understanding the material after a long period of time.
 So this can serve as a helpful reminder for us that we will get frusterated, but we need to impliment the right strategies to get through it.
+We make do with what we've got and move forward the best we can.

 **Resume Improvements:**
  Look at 3-4 other classmates’ posts and identify 2-4 items that you think are novel approaches to improving your resume or LinkedIn Profile.

 *Resume:*
-1) Focus on the layout and simplify it more
+1) Focus on the layout
 2) Utilize bullet points more
+3) Simplify the resume more.

 *Linkedin profile:*

-I liked seeing some of the big projects that one of the students posted.
  1) Add in big meaningful projects I've done into LinkedIn
  2) Have a more professional Profile Picture

 **Job Posting & Evaluation:**